trungkh/blockchain-on-go/Chapter_02/README.md

 In Bitcoin, the right hash is one with a specific number of zeros prefixing it.
 The difficulty property defines how many prefixing zeros the hash must have.

 Q1.
-Write a mineBlock function that accepts a difficulty parameter in the Block class. this.hash must also be guaranteed unique.
+Write a mineBlock function that accepts a difficulty parameter in the Block struct. this.hash must also be guaranteed unique.

 [Block.go](Block.go)